wtfutil/wtfdocs/content/_index.md

         GitHub
       </h5>
       <p class="card-text">
-        The GitHub module allows you to view the status of your remote GitHub repo and interact with it.
+        View the status of your remote GitHub repo and interact with it.
       </p>
     </div>
     <div class="card-footer">